Skip to main content

 Face to face and webinar training includes:

-At the end of this training, you'll be able to recognise the rules for determining eligibility for housing assistance under the Housing Act 1996.
+At the end of this training, you'll be able to:

 Who this training is for

-You should already be familiar with the eligibility rules which apply to homelessness and housing allocations applications.
+You should be familiar with the homelessness application process.

 You might work as an adviser, caseworker or for a local authority in housing or homelessness.